I have some news to share – we’re moving house next week.

 I will post again once we’re settled, so please bear with me!

-- Pieces of carpet or an old duvet on top of the hen-house roof will stop heat escaping.
+Pieces of carpet or an old duvet on top of the hen-house roof will stop heat escaping.
 Avoid covering ventilation holes and make sure ventilation is above head height.
 Remove before the onset of spring to avoid harbouring red mite.

-- Feed warm wet mash in the morning, this can be done by mixing layers mash with boiled water into suitable bowls.
+Feed warm wet mash in the morning, this can be done by mixing layers mash with slightly cooled boiled water into suitable bowls.
 I use large ceramic dog bowls.
 Check the temperature with your finger before feeding!

-- Add Poultry Spice to the feed, it’s a tonic and vitamin boost for chickens which is helpful during cold weather and helps during the moult.
+Add Life-Guard to the drinking water, it’s a tonic and vitamin boost for chickens which is helpful during cold weather and the moult.